awnumar/memguard/README.md

 $ curl https://keybase.io/awn/pgp_keys.asc | gpg --import
 ```

 We **strongly** encourage you to vendor your dependencies for a clean and reliable build.
-[Glide](http://glide.sh/) makes this task relatively frictionless.
+Go's [godep](https://github.com/tools/godep) makes this task relatively frictionless.